positivetechnologylab/CutSure/README.md

 ## Repository Structure
 - [**`main.py`**](main.py): The script containing the core code for producing the results of the different ejection schemes, such as entropic or quadratic.
 - [**`quantum_module.py`**](quantum_module): The script that contains a lot of the ancillary code for executing CutSure.
-This includes the optional noise model and the Qiskit code for actually executing circuits.
+This includes the optional noise model and the Qiskit code for executing circuits.
 - [**`README.md`**](README.md): Repository readme with setup and execution instructions.
 - [**`requirements.txt`**](requirements.txt): Requirements to be installed before running the Python scripts.